 Though an abandoned building or house (I gravitate towards houses especially) is still changing, it doesn’t feel like it’s still growing.
 The opposite in fact, it feels like it’s served its purpose and I try to document whatever that might have been, perhaps from the perspective of what it’d feel like in retrospect, being left to that disrepair for whatever reason.

-I know when I document houses especially and in doing this so much again these last two months after many years of taking a break, that I do a lot of respectful looking around the house and sitting in those spaces, listening.
-I think it’s just my way of paying homage.
+I know when I document houses, especially, and in doing this so much again these last two months after many years of taking a break, that I do a lot of respectful looking around the house and sitting in those spaces, listening.
+I think it’s my way of paying homage.
 I try to figure a house out.
 There’s a very human and personal element to them.
 I am absolutely fascinated by them.

 Who are your biggest inspirations?

 The pre-raphaelite painters like John William Waterhouse and the work of Maxfield Parrish.
 Their colors and subjects are idyllic.
 They are dreamscapes.
 You can get lost in any one of them.
 I love their intimacy and commitment to feminine brilliance as well as maintaining truth to relaying actual femininity which is not about high heals and lipstick, but about understanding a sort of inherent softness.

 As for the image that made me appreciate photography for the first time and want to capture real, honest, non contrived emotion, there’s an image by Dorothea Lange in her documenting a migrant mother that I remember use to shake me when I first picked up a camera.
 It doesn’t do that quite the same now that I’ve grown these last seven years, but there’s a lot of power around what shapes our beginnings.
 The person who can do that now is Sally Mann, specifically her ‘Family Portrait” Body of work.